Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 ## Appearance
 Rúna has a sweet face and long, armpit-length, light brown hair that is wavy and flows freely.
 Her almond-shaped eyes are large and pale green, and her skin is pale with a slight reddish hue, marked by soft freckles scattered across her face.
 She is slim and curvaceous, and her height is 5'4".

 When she is outside, she tends to wear a dark yellow woollen cloak with a slightly frayed edge, held in place by a bronze double brooch with a chain.
 She casually wears a simple, muted blue calf-length tunic, a braided leather ring belt, and leather shoes.
 On her belt, there is a small sheathed seax for defence.
-She wears a necklace with an iron Talmundúr amulet.
+She wears a Mjöllnir amulet.
 She owns a short spear (with a sling), which she carries only when she goes into the forest.

 ### Scar
 Rúna has a long, 10-inch sword scar on her back, gained from being slashed by Agmundr.
 She has mostly recovered now, but sometimes she can still feel it.